qub3s/nlp_2025_NiceLovablePeople/README.md

 https://aclanthology.org/2020.acl-main.341.pdf

-**Experiment:** To implement this I had to break down the problem in multiple sub-problems which were solved as follows:
+**Implementation:** To implement this I had to break down the problem in multiple sub-problems which were solved as follows:

 i.
 Analyzed `datasets.py` to find how to access the raw 'sentence' column of csv for each batch of the dataloader easily.
 Found that we can use `batch['sents']`.
 This is crucial because I wanted to develop a system wherein I can get SWN scores for any seen/unseen datasets.